 Discectomy is a surgery performed on the lower back to remove damaged disc material that is causing pain and other symptoms.
-The Erie back injury lawyers at Purchase & George, P.C. offer information, links and animation of this procedure for people considering this procedure for themselves or their loved ones.
+The Erie back injury lawyers at Purchase, George and Murphey, P.C. offer information, links, and animation of this procedure for people considering this procedure for themselves or for their loved ones.

 Discectomy is surgery to remove a herniated or damaged portion of a disc in your spine.
 The purpose of discectomy is to relieve symptoms caused by the pressure that a herniated disc places on a spinal nerve.

 The first step is to remove a portion of the lamina of the vertebra.
 The lamina is the portion of the vertebra that forms the roof over the spinal nerves.
 Removing a portion of the lamina creates a window into the spine.
 The nerves are then pulled to the side so that the herniated disk can be seen.
 Small instruments are then used to remove the herniated disk material.
 Most of the nucleus pulposus is removed to prevent the disk from herniating again.
 Once the disk material is removed, the nerves are free of pressure and irritation.
 The lamina and the area of the disk that is removed fill with scar tissue very rapidly.

 Sometimes, surgeons are able to perform a less-invasive procedure known as a miscrodiscectomy.
 Click on the links to see an animation or a video of a microdiscectomy.
 A microdiscectomy is performed through a small (1 inch to 1 1/2 inch) incision in the mid-line of the lower back.